 7-8.
 SIP 200 (OK) response (from UE-1 AS to SCC-AS)

-The controller UE, UE-1, acknowledges the SIP NOTIFY request by sending SIP 200 (OK) response to SCC-AS.
+The controller UE, UE-1, acknowledges the SIP NOTIFY request by sending a SIP 200 (OK) response to the SCC-AS.

 9-10.
 SIP INVITE request (from SCC-AS to UE-2)

-SCC-AS sends SIP INVITE request to the controllee UE, UE-2, to transfer video media.
+The SCC-AS sends a SIP INVITE request to the controllee UE, UE-2, to transfer video media.

 Editor’s Note: It is ffs how the controller UE signals what media are to be transferred when the SDP media order is different in controller UE and controllee UE.